History

 Photo of the antique floor length mirror from Cleveland Funeral Home in Mt.
 Eden

-Believed to be underground prohibition tunnel Antique Wooden Tooliet
+Believed to be underground prohibition tunnel

-Antique Cherry Fireplace mantle with beautiful detail
+Original antique cherry fireplace mantle with beautiful detail

-Original Chandeliers converted from gas to electric
+Original gas chandeliers covered to electric